 The calendar is composed of twelve inner medallions with the signs of the Zodiac and twelve outer medallions depicting life scenes from country life during the twelve months of the year.
-This calender is a precious master piece, the original can be seen in the Prague City Museum.
+The original calender is a precious master piece and can be seen in the Prague City Museum.

 Can a Clock be more complicated?

 Certainly, it can!
 In the nineteenth century the Astronomical Clock got an extra addition.
 Every hour, on the hour Vanity admires herself in a mirror, Miser clutches a bag of gold under his arm, Death gives a tug on a cord and a Turk shakes his head (to indicate that he does not intend to stop his raids, a reminder of the Turkish invasions of Central Europe in the sixteenth and seventeenth century).
 A hatch opens and the twelve apostles appear.
 One by one they make a round and the hatch shuts again.
 Don’t blink because the spectacle lasts less than a minute!